Main Street – Pioneer Highway cycleway

 Image shows some bicycles waiting at a crossing.

-We’re creating a shared pathway that connects the separated cycleway on Main Street/Pioneer highway to the Longburn shared pathway.
+We have created a shared pathway connecting the separated cycleway on Main Street/Pioneer Highway to the Longburn shared pathway.

-In February 2023, our elected members decided to keep the flexi posts we installed last year, between Pitt and West Streets, until the end of their five-year lifespan.
+Our elected members decided to keep the flexi posts we installed in 2022, between Pitt and West Streets, until the end of their five-year lifespan.
 We will then replace them with a more permanent solution.

-Pedestrian-controlled traffic lights will be installed outside the Pioneer shops to ensure pedestrians and cyclists can get across the street safely.
+Pedestrian-controlled traffic lights are currently being installed outside the Pioneer shops to ensure pedestrians and cyclists can get across the street safely.
+This connects to the new shared pathway along the grass verge.

 Construction is taking place now

-Pedestrian-controlled traffic lights will be in the same location as the existing crossing
+The Pedestrian-controlled traffic lights are in the same location as the previous crossing

 You can see the concept image below of the traffic light-controlled crossing near the shopping centre on Pioneer Highway.